We are two long-time Sudan activists. We began this journey in 2004.

 Here's a sample of what we've done so far:

 We don't own these results.
 We played a part, but this work has ultimately been the shared responsibility of a grassroots movement.
 Over the years, we've been incredibly blessed to learn from so many wonderful people who — while not policy wonks or professional lobbyists — have insisted on doing the good work of saving lives and easing suffering.

 Real-life metrics matter.
 We are dyed-in-the-wool technologists, but we don't make random social media noise; we don't deal in vanity metrics.
 While we'd all like the ability to reach and engage, say, millions of online activists, such efforts are inconsequential if they don't lead to on-the-ground change.
 In the case of Sudan and South Sudan, on-the-ground change means securing a lasting peace despite the memory and consequences of brutal war and government-induced starvation.

 We hope you'll get in touch.
 (Find a contact form below.)
 Whether you need help starting your very first Sudan campaign, developing a website, crafting an email marketing strategy, editing a video, designing and engineering a custom Facebook application, etc., you should know that you can add immediate bottom-line value to the Sudan advocacy movement — and we'd like to help you do this.

 In case you need more proof from us, here are a few partners and customers that we've helped in our nonprofit and professional lives: Facebook, Kiva, Nissan, Sprint, Puma, and Stanford University.
 Among other areas of expertise, we love community management and development, project management, product design, product marketing, and in-person new media training.

-Also, please know…if the fit is right, we are happy to help you for free.
+Also, please know…we are happy to help you for free.
 (We're lucky to have day jobs that allow us to provide our services pro bono.)

 SudanActivism.org is a project of Americans Against the Darfur Genocide.